 - Project feasibility

 - Clear path to candidate development (biochemical/cell-free/cellular assays, disease models, pre-clinical testing, etc.)

 - Clear path for translation into clinical trials (approach for proof-of-mechanism in humans, accessible patient population, time frame, safety issues, etc.)

 - Therapeutic strategies including personalized medicine, patient stratification, molecular signatures, genetic associations and biomarkers

 - Large molecules (antibodies, proteins, antibody conjugates and fusion proteins)

 Proposal Submission Process

 All intramural NIH researchers and clinicians whose work meets these criteria are invited to apply to CTI.
 The first step is submitting a pre-proposal brief (Word - 39KB), which is a non-confidential two- to three-page overview of the target, mechanism (including evidence for disease linkage), and the proposed therapeutic drug.
 At a high level, the pre-proposal should explain how the therapeutic hypothesis could be tested in the clinic.
 Investigators then must submit this pre-proposal to their NIH Institute or Center's technology transfer office for initial review and for submission to the Pfizer CTI Portal.
 For more information, contact Nader Halim, Ph.D., or Lili Portilla, M.P.A.

 The NIH-Pfizer Joint Steering Committee reviews all submitted proposals.
+Responses to pre-proposals will be provided mid-May 2018.
 For selected projects, a team of scientists from CTI and NIH will work together to submit a full proposal and project plan to advance the research.

 - Stage I: Pre-proposal submission and non-confidential review